-||Vinya is the Executive Director of the Sarvodaya Shramadana Movement of Sri Lanka.
-He is a medical doctor with expertise in community medicine and has taught at several medical schools in Sri Lanka.
-In recent years, he has been in the forefront of civil sector peace initiatives.
-He also serves on several national policy committees.
-Vinya is one of the only three civil society representatives in the high-level Donor/Civil Society Steering Committee formed by the key multilateral donors to the tsunami recovery program.
-He has published in several national and international public health and development journals.
+Vinya Ariyaratne, MD is the President of the Sarvodaya Shramadana Movement of Sri Lanka.
+He is an expert in community medicine and has taught at medical schools in Sri Lanka.
+Vinya was one of the only three civil society representatives in the high-level Donor/Civil Society Steering Committee formed by the key multilateral donors to the tsunami recovery program.
+He has published in national and international public health and development journals.

-||Senani graduated from Ladies’ College, Colombo, and attended American College of Higher Education in Sri Lanka.
+Senani Wijeyewardena Babson graduated from Ladies’ College, Colombo, and attended American College of Higher Education in Sri Lanka.
 She is qualified as a Montessori teacher and is a member of the Women’s Chamber of Commerce & Industry in Sri Lanka.
 Since 2013, she serves as a Trustee of The Paul and Edith Babson Foundation.

-Hemamalie Russell has been living in USA for the last 27 years and is a Director for First Book, a non-profit involved in distribution of books and educational material in USA, Canada and several other countries.
-She lives in Washington D.C with her husband of 25 years|
+Hemamalie Russell has been living in USA since 1992 and is a Director for First Book, a non-profit involved in distribution of books and educational material in USA, Canada and several other countries.
+She lives in Washington D.C with her husband.